mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c09-income-assignment.md

 **Observations**:

-- I firsted looked at all counties in the US vs. elevation.
+- I looked at the normalized income estimate vs. elevation for all counties.
 As elevation increases the income estimate does not seem on average increase.
 The trend line in blue varies slightly but not significantly with elevation change.
 They do not seem to correlate.
-- I then looked at elevation vs. the variation in income.
+- I then looked at the variation vs. elevation in income.
 There seems to be a slightly upward trend between higher elevation and higher variation in income.
 - I looked at the same two relationships for only the counties in